mxh1999/nano-claude-code/README.md

 ### Notes

 - Brainstorm uses the **currently selected model** (`/model` to check).
 A capable model (Claude Sonnet/Opus, GPT-4o, or a large local model) gives the best results.
+- With many agents (20+) the session can take several minutes depending on model speed.
 - Install `faker` (`pip install faker`) for randomized persona names; falls back to built-in names otherwise.
-- Output files accumulate in `brainstorm_outputs/` — add it to `.gitignore` if you don't want them committed (already added by v3.05.5).
+- Output files accumulate in `brainstorm_outputs/` — already added to `.gitignore` by v3.05.5.
+- If output looks garbled in SSH (repeated lines), run `/config rich_live=false` to disable Rich Live streaming.

 ---